michellemendezp/michellemendezp/README.md

 - 👋 Hi, I’m @michellemendezp
 - 👀 I’m interested in Art, Cinema, ScienceFiction
-- 🌱 I’m currently learning Microbit
+- 🌱 I’m currently learning Phyton

 <!---
 michellemendezp/michellemendezp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.